henpizza/NonogramSolver/README.md

-## Current objectives
+## Current objectives or ideas

-- Try to think out more features.
+**Common to all models**

+- Using numba to speed up things.
+This might not be compatible with pandas.

 - Try generating nonograms with a fixed number of spaces.
 Perhaps with another machine learning model.

 - Test normalisation/standardisation.

 - Test the algorithm with nonograms of various shapes.
-A sane objective should be that the nonogram works on shapes ~50x50.
+A sane objective should be that the program works on shapes ~50x50.

-- The number of training samples, maximal number of guesses per iteration and the decision boundary (in this case the boundary, after which we insert a 0 or a 1) are hyperparameters.
-Thus I should find their optimal values, probably depending on the nonogram's shape.

-- Make a different model for later steps.

-- (Possibly) wrap all models from step 1 into one model.
-Would be more memory-demanding, but perhaps easier to use.

 - I might have to make default parameters and perhaps default 'degrees of carefulness' that set those parameters automatically.

-- The models might have to be cross-validated, although I am not quite certain about this one.

-- (!)
-Try neural networks.

-  Formerly it was planned to be used with logistic regression:
-  When a LogisticRegression model is unsure, a more powerful model such as a neural network might be helpful.
-  But it would also be much slower.

-  Now it appears likely that using a neural network as the primary model might be preferable.

 - Try ensemble learning.
 Boosting seems to be the most useful at the moment.

 - Try some more dimensionality reduction.
+(But fitting a manifold does not appear stable at first sight.)

 - (!)
 Gather more information about the task at hand, e.g. through visualization.

+- Maybe I should try transforming other features as well?

+- The NonogramFrame should be smaller if some fields were already guessed.
+There is currently a massive overhead when part of the nonogram is already filled.
+The same amount of data is generated as for an empty nonogram.

+**Logistic regression**:
 - I do not use the position as a feature, since the relationship between the position and the target is not linear.
 But what about a transformation of the feature?
 Like a quadratic one?

-- Maybe I should try transforming other features as well?

-_Current main objective:_
-Try a neural network that depends on the position.
-I do not know momentarily how to make logistic regression work.
-With a neural network, I could maybe use one model for the entire nonogram.
+- The models might have to be cross-validated, although I am not quite certain about this one.

+- The number of training samples, maximal number of guesses per iteration and the decision boundary (in this case the boundary, after which we insert a 0 or a 1) are hyperparameters.
+Thus I should find their optimal values, probably depending on the nonogram's shape.

+**Neural networks**:
+Just do what comes to mind.
+This includes:

+- Adding more layers and trying apply a correction for vanishing gradients.

+- Using another optimizer.

+- Try RNNs.

+- Convolutional NNs can help when dealing with large amount of data.
+But this could be unnecessary on the small scale of the data I am currently working with.

+- Using pretrained layers might speed up training.

-## Design decisions
+## Design decisions (for the LogisticRegression model)
 Here I discuss some obstacles I encountered during my attempts at solving a nonogram.
 This part's main purpose is to document why I made the program the way it is, so it is unnecessary for you to read it.